Journal Writing Prompts: 53 Fun & Exciting Easter Ideas —

 - Resurrection gives us the chance to…

-- How do you think the people livid during Jesus’s time?
+- How do you think the people lived during Jesus’s time?

 - I appreciate Jesus because…